 offers great resources on this topic - NDSU is a member, so please request a personal login for full access to the toolbox.

-In determining the number of credits to assign to your course, bear in mind that faculty-led programs have the same academic rigor as on-campus classes.
+In determining the number of credits to assign to your course, bear in mind that global seminars have the same academic rigor as on-campus classes.
 A good rule of thumb is that a week-long program is only worth 1-credit, so for example, a spring break program can be 3-credits, but only 1-credit worth of in-class contact hours can be counted abroad.
 The rest of the contact hours must be obtained on campus during course meetings.

 Each credit requires the equivalent of 750 minutes (12.5 hours) of direct faculty instruction